-The Company conducts exploration activities in Peru which exposes the Company to risks that may not otherwise be experienced if its operations were located in Canada.
-The risks include, but are not limited to, civil unrest or war, terrorism, illegal mining, changing political conditions, fluctuations in currency exchange rates, expropriation or nationalization without adequate compensation, changes to royalty and tax regimes, high rates of inflation, labour unrest and difficulty in understanding and complying with the regulatory and legal framework respecting ownership and maintenance of mineral properties.
+The Company conducts exploration activities in Peru.
+Operating in a foreign country exposes the Company to risks that may not otherwise be experienced if all operations were located in Canada.
+The risks vary from country to country and for Peru in particular include, but are not limited to, civil unrest or war, terrorism, illegal mining, changing political conditions, fluctuations in currency exchange rates, expropriation or nationalization without adequate compensation, changes to royalty and tax regimes, high rates of inflation, labour unrest and difficulty in understanding and complying with the regulatory and legal framework respecting ownership and maintenance of mineral properties.
 Changes in mining or investment policies or shifts in political attitudes may also adversely affect Corporation's existing assets and operations.
 Real and perceived political risk may also affect Corporation's ability to finance exploration programs and attract joint venture or option partners, and future mine development opportunities.